 - Your doctor or other health care provider performs additional tests or services during the same visit.

-- The preventive benefits don't cover these additional tests or services.
+- Medicare doesn't cover these additional tests or services under this preventive benefit.

-This visit includes a review of your medical and social history related to your health and education and counseling about preventive services, including these:
+This visit includes a review of your medical and social history related to your health.
+It also includes education and counseling about preventive services, including these:

 - Certain screenings, flu and pneumococcal shots, and referrals for other care, if needed.